 When To Use A Swivel With A Spinner

-The only two times I’ll use a swivel is when I’m trolling and when I’m jigging with a spinner.
+The only time I’ll use a swivel is when I’m trolling or jigging with a spinner.
 The reason is that there’s a good amount of line out and it’s going to be hard to get rid of the twist.

 One of the main reasons I like using a swivel is that it lets me attach a weight.
 I can use a 3-way swivel with a clip-on weight or I can use the swivel to hold my sliding weight in place.